AlexisTrouwaert/OC_Projet_3_Backend_SpringBoot/README.md

 Once done, follow these steps:

-1 - Navigate to the Angular project, open the resources directory, and go to the sql folder.
+1 - Navigate to the Angular project, open the resources directory, and go to the sql folder to find "script.sql".

 2 - Open your SQL command-line client and log in.